Software-Hardware-Integration-Lab/Documentation/docs/Reference/Development/Data-Formats/2-PSM-IntuneScopeTag.md

 The Object ID (GUID) of the Administrative Unit that contains all of the privileged objects.

 **Description:**
-This is an AAD Restricted Admin Unit that contains a list of security groups, devices, apps and users.
+This is an Entra ID Restricted Admin Unit that contains a list of security groups, devices, apps and users.
 The group is made in such a way (restricted AU) that existing admins will have no access.
 To manage objects in the AU, you need to have an AU scoped role assignment for this AU.
 The membership of this AU is automatically maintained by MSM.